 Dividends are paid to investors who own shares in a company - they are a distribution of the profits a company has made.

-This calculator helps you work out how much dividend tax you'll pay on the dividends you'll earn in the 2019-20 tax year, which started on the 6 April 2019.
+This calculator helps you work out how much dividend tax you'll pay on the dividends you'll earn in the 2021-22 tax year, which started on 6 April 2021.

 You'll also need to enter in your gross income for the year so that we can correctly work out what rate of dividend tax you'll pay.

-If you want to know how much tax you'll pay in either the 2017-18 or 2018-19 tax years, use the 'tax year' drop down to navigate to the previous tax years.
+If you want to know how much tax you'll pay in future tax years, or need to work out your bill for previous tax years, use the 'tax year' drop down to navigate.

-The amount of tax you pay on dividends is the same as it has been for the past two tax years.
+The amount of tax you pay on dividends is the same as it has been for the past three tax years.